The Vulnerability Model

 His prison enlightenment led him to vow that, if he ever got out, he would “help to free people from their inner prisons.”
 Later released, but under police surveillance, he eventually had to hide in the Tuscan hills with his only child.
 The boy, Ilario, contracted tuberculosis, and Assagioli desperately tried to bring him across the border into Switzerland to get treatment.
 His letters asking, unsuccessfully, for help from his Swiss colleague, Carl Jung, are heartbreaking.
 His son died soon after the war was over.
 His wife and he were reunited and settled in Florence where their house became by 1950 a psychosynthesis training institute.
 A visit to Assagioli’s library shows that he read many books on loss and grief and underlined and folded key passages to refer to for help.

-He was clear that psychosynthesis psychology was not a movement to be promoted but a process to be learned and practiced inside each person.
-Taught at training institutes throughout the world, one of the four forms of psychotherapy approved by the European Union, and a graduate degree specialty at English universities, our goal is to increase the awareness and use of Assagioli’s visionary work.
+He was clear that psychosynthesis was not a movement to be promoted but a process to be learned and practiced inside each person.
+Taught at training institutes throughout the world, one of the four forms of psychotherapy approved by the European Union, and a graduate degree specialty at English universities, our goal is to extend the awareness and use of Assagioli’s visionary work.

 Please be in touch with Dr. Richard Schaub with any questions: email@example.com